cammurray/orca/README.md

 # ORCA
-The Office 365 ATP Recommended Configuration Analyzer (ORCA)
+The Microsoft Defender for Office 365 Recommended Configuration Analyzer (ORCA)

 ## Introduction
-ORCA is a report that you can run in your environment which can highlight known configuration issues and improvements which can impact your experience with Office 365 Advanced Threat Protection (ATP).
+ORCA is a report that you can run in your environment which can highlight known configuration issues and improvements which can impact your experience with Microsoft Defender for Office 365 (formerly Office 365 Advanced Threat Protection).

 ## What's in scope
 * Configuration in EOP which can impact ATP